-Textures have evolved drastically over the years, from simple grunges and vintage patterns, to fully sophisticated patterns and textures that use the latest web design standards to help designers to create the kind of designs that will Wow! the customer.
+Textures have evolved drastically over the years; from simple grunges and vintage patterns, to fully sophisticated patterns and textures that use the latest web design standards to help designers to create the kind of designs that will wow the customer.
 Not only are textures a great way to optimize the look and feel of a particular design you are working on, it’s also a way to add a little bit of personality and emotion towards what we are building.

 From being a simple way to showcase design skills, textures have evolved to become a way to add deepness to a design, to add meaning to certain areas of the website project, and not to mention to express uniqueness and originality.
 The use of textures on a website add to the experience of browsing things like emotion, feeling, and personality.
-And with those things in mind, lets take a look at the fifteen most popular texture sites on the web, as decided by web designers and creative artists themselves.
+And with that in mind, lets take a look at the fifteen most popular texture sites on the web, as decided by web designers and creative artists themselves.

-Freepik is of course a well-known name in graphic designers world, and their textures database (more than 3,000+) is a well-known resource for those who need textures for both free and commercial use.
+Freepik is of course a well-known name in graphic designers world.
+Their textures database (more than 3,000+) is a well-known resource for those who need textures for both free and commercial use.
 Each texture can be downloaded in .AI, .EPS and .SVG file formats.
 Much of the content on Freepik has been downloaded more than 100,000+ times individually, signaling for high quality and resource reliability.
 Freepik is home to a passionate team of developers who will happily answers your questions and provide you support if support is necessary.

 TextureMate is another successful personal site that features textures for those who are into graphic design, web design, and 3D modeling.
-There’s a range of free textures, texture packs, stock photographs, brushes, and all kinds of other design related resources that will ultimately help you create more, and it’s all free of cost!
-There are no set limits for how much content you can download or use, so indulge and take what speaks to you.
+There’s a range of free textures, texture packs, Stock photographs, brushes, and all kinds of other design-related resources that will ultimately help you create more, and it’s all free of cost!
+There are no set limits for how much content you can download or use.
+So, indulge and take what speaks to you.
 You don’t even have to create an account!
 The textures are available as simple jpeg images that can easily be used in Adobe Photoshop, Gimp, 3D Studio Max, Blender, Maya or any other image editor.

-3DTotal takes creativity to a whole new level, the kind of free textures you can find on 3DTotal have been created from literal objects in real life.
+3DTotal takes creativity to a whole new level.
+The kind of free textures you can find on 3DTotal have been created from literal objects in real life.
 So for example, if you are looking for a texture that resembles a brick wall, rest assured that someone at 3DTotal has taken a photograph of a brick wall and extracted a snippet of it to use as a texture!
-More than 16,000+ unique textures available in the 3DTotal database, take your time to explore them all.
+More than 16,000+ unique textures available in the 3DTotal database; take your time to explore them all.